alansarkar/Youtube-viewer-Bash-script/README.md

 Open a terminal window and just do this: <br >

-<code> wget https://raw.githubusercontent.com/alansarkar/Youtube-viewer-Bash-script/master/yt.sh && chmod +x yt.sh </code >
+<code> wget https://raw.githubusercontent.com/alansarkar/Youtube-viewer-Bash-script/master/yt.sh && chmod +x yt.sh  && ./yt.sh</code >
+And your using the script ...

 ## Usage
 every detail is explained on  each with output while using the script <br>